ithaca-comp-345/345-project01-bank-ces/README.md

 Work breakdown:
-Sean - ATM class, centralBank class, ATM tests, centralBank tests, ATM user Sequence Diagrams\
+Sean - ATM class, bankAccount class, savings class, checkings class, centralBank class, (All tests for each of the classes previous), ATM user Sequence Diagrams\
 Eli - \
 Cameron - \
 Anything not mentioned was worked on all together